What is WGI

-WGI Sport of the Arts is the world's premier organization producing indoor color guard and percussion ensemble competitions.
-As a non-profit youth organization, WGI serves as the leading governing body of the winter guard and indoor percussion activities.
+WGI Sport of the Arts is the world's premier organization producing indoor color guard, percussion, and winds competitions.
+As a non-profit youth organization, WGI also serves as the governing body for the indoor color guard, percussion, and winds activities.
 It is called the Sport of the Arts because it brings music to life through performance in a competitive format.
-Now entering its 36th year, the sport continues to evolve and grow.
-There were more than 36,000 participants at the regional level, and more than 11,000 participants at the Sport of the Arts World Championships this past April.
+Now entering its 40th year in 2017, the sport continues to evolve and grow.
+There were more than 36,000 participants at the regional level, and more than 12,000 participants at the Sport of the Arts World Championships this past April.

 WGI Sport of the Arts provides a venue for young people to achieve the extraordinary through performance and competition.

 WGI Sport of the Arts:

 -organizes high-energy and enjoyable color guard, percussion and winds events.